farshi/farshi.github.io/source/_posts/2015-04-16-sublime-text-as-a-default-editor-for-git-and-others.markdown

 title: "Sublime Text as a Default Editor for Git and others"
 date: 2015-04-16 13:37:09 +1000
 comments: true
-categories: Sublime Text , Git , Terminal , Mac OSx,
+categories: [Sublime Text , Git , Terminal , Mac OSx]
 ---
 If you want to set sublime as the main editor for git and other programs on your mac, depends on what you bash you use you should edit  ~/.bash_profile or ~/.bashrc or ~/.zshrc and put these lines on it: